Is that a white fungus on your Aloe Vera plant? Or is it something else?

 You can use a few drops of diluted soap or shampoo in it.

-Note: Rubbing alcohol is another effective element in getting rid of white fuzz from your Aloe plant.
+Note: Rubbing alcohol is another effective element in removing white fuzz from your Aloe plant.

 You can mix the same in the above solution as well.